 Experimentation at the heart of Idaho wine

-Idaho’s wineries are experimental in environment, as well.
+Idaho’s wineries are experimental in tasting room style, as well.
 At nearby Cinder, the expansive warehouse has a similar vibe to a modern brewery with a large back bar, couches, and a concrete floor that children can draw on with chalk.
 The environmentally minded pack-in, pack-out culture of leaving zero waste is strong in outdoorsy Idaho, and it’s especially obvious at Cinder.
 The wine is served on tap, with options to fill growlers or refillable 750-milliliter bottles.

 Cinder has been in the building since 2008.
-The winery attracts local but also people from Washington and those on their way to Washington, Oregon, and California from the Midwest, says assistant winemaker Hailey Alexander.
+The winery attracts locals, but also people from Washington and those on their way to Washington, Oregon, and California from the Midwest, says assistant winemaker Hailey Alexander.
 The space is industrial without being impersonal, and it’s an easy rideshare from downtown Boise.

 Notable wines without the notable name

 Being local matters in Idaho.
 Hat Ranch winery describes its location near Caldwell, Idaho, as “pretty isolated,” yet it still manages to draw visitors from across the state.
 In Boise, the number of locals is increasing in a city that’s one of the fastest-growing metropolitan areas in the US.
 These new people, too, are interested in locally produced goods.

 Beverly Williamson has seen it firsthand on her family’s farm.
 She’s found there’s never a single reason for success on a farm, and that goes for wine, too.
 “I’d like to think it’s not just because of all the people moving to Idaho,” Williamson says, laughing.
 “I’d like to think it’s also because of [the winemakers].”